Kleene Algebra Modulo Theories: Normalization proofs

 To elucidate the way \PBdot handles structure, suppose we have the term $(\pi_1 + \pi_2) \cdot (\alpha_1 + \alpha_2)$.
 One of two rules could apply: we could split up the tests and push them through individually (\rn{SeqParTest}), or we could split up the actions and push the tests through together (\rn{SeqParAction}).
 It doesn't particularly matter which we do first: the next step will almost certainly be the other rule, and in any case the results will be equivalent from the perspective of our equational theory.
 It \textit{could} be the case that choosing a one rule over another could give us a smaller term, which might yield a more efficient normalization procedure.
 Similarly, a given normal form may have more than one maximal test---and therefore be splittable in more than one way (Lemma~\ref{lem:splitting})---and it may be that different splits produce more or less efficient terms.
-We haven't yet studied differing strategies for pushback, but see Sections~\ref{sec:automata} and~\ref{sec:impl} for discussion of our automata-theoretic implementation.
+We haven't yet studied differing strategies for pushback.